"""

 IDENTIFY_MEMORIES_PROMPT = """\

-You are helping maintain a collection of the User's Memories—like individual “journal entries,” each automatically timestamped upon creation or update.
+You are helping maintain a collection of Memories— individual “journal entries”, each automatically timestamped upon creation or update.

-You will be provided with the last 2 or more messages from a conversation.
+You will be provided with the last several messages from a conversation (displayed with negative indices; -1 is the most recent overall message).
 Your job is to decide which details within the last User message (-2) are worth saving long-term as Memory entries.

 1. Identify new or changed personal details from the User's **latest** message (-2) only.
 Older user messages may appear for context; do not re-store older facts unless explicitly repeated or modified in the last User message (-2).